 It’s great to be ambitious.
 It’s awesome that you’re a go-getter.
 Those lofty stretch goals?
 Excellent pursuits.
 But when your drive goes into overdrive, it can sometimes become counterproductive.
+Particularly if you get sucked into the quicksand of overtraining.
 That’s when it’s time to reassess.

 “So many people today are pushing themselves to the limit,” says Kim Lyons, NASM, owner of Bionic Body Gym in Hermosa Beach, California.
 “Ultimately, if you don’t give yourself permission to take a break, you’ll end up overtraining.”

 Simply put, overtraining is an imbalance between work and recovery: You are continually pushing your body beyond its capacity and are not giving it time to recover before you nail it with the next workout.
 Here are five of the red flags your body waves when it needs a break.

 It’s one thing to have delayed-onset muscle soreness from a hard workout or long run.
 But if that soreness does not abate within a few days—or you feel chronically exhausted and beat up—you’re overdoing it.
 “You may experience a decline in physical performance, and might stop making gains,” says Lyons.
 “You may feel weaker, slower, less connected to your training than you used to be.”

 Overtraining often leads to insomnia, which can be debilitating for athletes in particular.
 “Sleep is when you produce the hormones that facilitate muscle building and recovery,” says Lyons.
 “Inability to sleep or poor sleep quality means your body produces fewer recovery hormones and instead produces stress hormones like cortisol.”